University Support Staff Employee Personnel Actions

 - Limited Terms Appointments

 The following is specific information on how to complete the Appointment Form based on appointment action.
-Refer to the Classified Appointments, Changes and Separations Guidelines for a list of documents to be included with each type of hire, change and separation.
+Refer to the University Support Staff Appointments, Changes and Separations Guidelines for a list of documents to be included with each type of hire, change and separation.

-Classified Reg Requisition # - Used by Employment Services.
+University Support Staff Reg Requisition # - Used by Talent Acquisition.

 Name - Enter the first, middle and last name of the employee as it appears on the social security card.